Stanley A. Weiss: Business success

 During his time as a Georgetown student in 1951, Weiss was inspired by the John Huston film The Treasure of the Sierra Madre to search for gold in Mexico.

 Weiss had no experience in the mining business and struggled at first but developed his first key rule of business: Don't Die.

 Although he never found gold, he found rich deposits of manganese ore, often braving dangerous or isolated conditions to secure new supplies.
 His business succeeded and Inc. Magazine described Weiss's 1977 book Manganese: The Other Uses as the "definitive text on the non-metallurgical uses of manganese".

 Weiss diversified his businesses and in 1960, he founded American Minerals, Inc., of which he served as chairman until 1991.
 When the company merged with Premier Refractories, Inc., Weiss served as chairman of the merged entity until 1997.
 Along with partners Charley and John Gehret, Weiss also started Premier Magnesia, the largest domestic supplier of magnesia in the United States.
-In 2007, Premier Magnesia aligned with Giles Chemical, the largest supplier of Epsom salt.
+In 2007, Premier Magnesia aligned with Giles Chemical, the largest supplier of Epsom salt in the Americas, and moved its headquarters to Waynesville, North Carolina where Giles had operated since 1954.

 Working with entrepreneur Ara Oztemel, Weiss also played a role in fostering trade between the United States and Soviet Union at the height of the Cold War by cutting a deal to import Soviet chromium into the United States.
 The Soviet-American Trading Corporation was responsible for up to eighty percent of trade between the United States and the Soviet Union.

 Weiss invested in Harman International Industries before it went public in 1986.
 He served on the company's board of directors for two decades.

 Weiss had also invested in other companies, including Footprint Ventures – a venture capital fund based in India that is run by Silicon Valley venture capitalist Neill Brownstein and his wife, Linda – and Chicken Soup for the Soul Publishing, run by BENS member Bill Rouhana.